 Ever think knowing how to wash clothes by hand might be useful?
 Say you’re on vacation and don’t have immediate access to a washing machine, or maybe you only have a couple of items to wash and want to save water at home.
 Hand washing clothes is an easy alternative.
 In this article, we’ll show you how to hand wash clothes, so they’re better than new.

-Hand Washing Clothes: When is it Necessary?
+Hand Washing Clothes: When Is It Necessary?

 Instead of hand washing, you can also wash wool sweaters and other delicate clothes on a gentle cycle in the washing machine.
-However, washing but one or two items of clothing in a single wash cycle uses up quite a lot of energy and water.
+However, washing but one or two items of clothing in a single wash cycle uses up a lot of energy and water.

 How to Handwash Clothes: Chose the Right Detergent